Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Review: a few facts about singular Riemannian foliations

-\begin{remark} As we will see in Subsection \ref{subsection-Ex-SRF-Sasaki-AVP}, the leaves of the linearized foliation $\mathcal{F}^{\ell}$ are orbits of two type of linearized vector fields: one is just like those vector fields presented in Remark \ref{remark-Section-background-parallel-translation}, i.e. whose flows are \emph{parallel translations flows}; the other is linearized vector fields, whose flows fix each fiber of the normal bundle $\nu(B)$ and act isometrically on each fiber of $\nu(B),$ and we could call them \emph{rotations flows}.
+\begin{remark} As we will see in Subsection \ref{subsection-Ex-SRF-Sasaki-AVP}, the leaves of the linearized foliation $\mathcal{F}^{\ell}$ are orbits of two type of linearized vector fields: one is just like those vector fields presented in Remark \ref{remark-Section-background-parallel-translation}, i.e., vector fields whose flows are \emph{parallel translation flows}; the other is linearized vector fields, vector fields whose flows fix each fiber of the normal bundle $\nu(B)$ and act isometrically on each fiber of $\nu(B)$, and we could call them \emph{rotation flows}.
 We can choose these vector fields so that their flows preserve the volume of the Sasaki metric. \end{remark}

-We should stress that there are several ways to build such distributions $\mathcal{T}$, and thus in contrast to the concept of linearizable foliation $\mathcal{F}^{\ell}$, there is not a unique holonomy sub-foliation $\mathcal{F}^{\tau}$.
-This is one of the reasons why we use $\tau$ in the notation.
-Nevertheless, the existence of holonomy foliations is quite important to understand the semi-local behavior of $\mathcal{F}_U$, and we will return later to this point when we stress the Lie groupoid structure of $\mathcal{F}^{\ell}$, see also Theorem \ref{MALEX-theorem-modelo-semi-local}.
-However, at this point, the reader may already be able to intuit that although the connected group of holonomy $\mathrm{Hol}_{p}^{0}(E)$ is a normal subgroup of the connected group $G_{p}^{0}$, there is some information about $\mathcal{F}$ that $G_{p}^{0}$ does not contain.
+We should stress that there are several ways to build such distributions $\mathcal{T}$, and thus, in contrast to the concept of linearizable foliation $\mathcal{F}^{\ell}$, there is not a unique holonomy sub-foliation $\mathcal{F}^{\tau}$.
+Nevertheless, the existence of holonomy foliations is quite important to understand the semi-local behavior of $\mathcal{F}_U$, see also \cite{alexandrino2021lie}.
+However, at this point, the reader may already be able to intuit that although the identity component of the holonomy group $\mathrm{Hol}_{p}^{0}(E)$ is a normal subgroup of the connected group $G_{p}^{0}$ (recall Remark \ref{remark-Connected-component-isotropy}), there is some information about $\mathcal{F}$ that $G_{p}^{0}$ does not contain.
 For example, it does not describe how leaves return to a slice $S_p$.
-Such information is contained in the other connected components of the Holonomy group $\mathrm{Hol}_{p}(E)$ Moreover, this motivates us to consider the following definition.
+Such information is contained in the other connected components of the Holonomy group $\mathrm{Hol}_{p}(E)$.
+Moreover, this motivates us to consider the following definition.